thilamb/RuntimeVDB-Fab/README.md

 ## Introduction

-RuntimeVDB is an **experimental** plugin that asynchronously imports, caches, and streams OpenVDB files at runtime, and renders them using Unreal Engine’s native Heterogeneous Volume component.
-All core functionality is exposed to Blueprints, enabling precise setup in the Editor and full runtime control.
+RuntimeVDB is an Unreal plugin that asynchronously imports, caches, and streams OpenVDB files at runtime, and renders them using Unreal Engine’s native Heterogeneous Volume component.
+All core functionality is exposed through both Blueprint and C++ APIs, enabling precise Editor setup and seamless integration into code-driven runtime workflows.

-RuntimeVDB is primarily intended for industrial and scientific data visualization rather than game development.
+RuntimeVDB is primarily intended for industrial and scientific data visualization.

 ## Features
 * Imports, caches, streams, and displays OpenVDB files at runtime only